RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Role-Stuff/Removing a Guild Role.md

 Removing a Guild Role {#removingaguildrole}
 =============
-- Execute the, `DiscordCoreAPI::Roles::removeGuildRoleAsync()` function, while passing in a value of type `DiscordCoreAPI::RemoveGuildRoleData`, with a return value of type `void`.
+- Execute the, `Roles::removeGuildRoleAsync()` function, while passing in a value of type `RemoveGuildRoleData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp